pocket-id/website/docs/client-examples/jellyfin.md

 If your users already have accounts, as long as their Pocket ID username matches their Jellyfin ID, they will be logged in automatically.
 Otherwise, a new user will be created with access to all of your folders.
 Of course, you can modify this in your configuration as desired.

-This setup will only work if sign-in is performed using the `https://jellyfin.example.com/sso/OID/start/PROVIDER` URL.
+This setup will only work if sign-in is performed using the `https://<JELLYFIN_URL>/sso/OID/start/<PROVIDER>` URL.
 This URL initiates the SSO plugin and applies all the configurations we completed above.

+---

+<sub>Written for Jellyfin v10.11.2 and SSO-Auth-Plugin v4.0.0.2</sub>